 - Severe nausea

 - Severe and persistent muscle spasms, including but not limited to those characteristic of multiple sclerosis and Crohn's disease

 - Agitation related to Alzheimer's disease

 - Post-traumatic stress disorder (PTSD) – patient must be 18 or older

-1. Obtain a physician’s certification that confirms the patient suffers from at least one qualifying medical condition.
+- Obtain a physician’s certification that confirms diagnosis of at least one qualifying medical condition.

-2. Complete and submit an application to the DOH office at:
+- Complete and submit an application to the DOH

 - Provide a valid state-issued identification card to establish proof of Rhode Island residency

 - Submit applicable application fee(s):